There are many new people tuning in every day who don't know that.

 We're supposed to go someplace.

-Uh he was I really got along with him very well, traded business cards, email addresses, and so forth, even though I don't have business cards.
+I really got along with him very well, traded business cards, email addresses, and so forth, even though I don't have business cards.

-I think his daughter, his son was getting married soon, he was gonna be going home for it.
+I think his daughter, her son, was getting married soon.

-It was uh perfectly perfectly delightful.
+It was perfectly delightful.

 That's not the case now.

-Islamists have taken over the the Turkish government, and this episode uh was over the with the with the flotilla of the blockade of Hamas and Gaza.
+And this episode was with the flotilla of the blockade of Hamas and Gaza.

-Uh the the the Turkish government led this provocation.
+The Turkish government led this provocation.

-And they've now thrown in with Iran, they've thrown in with uh uh with Hugo Chavez.
+And they've now thrown in with Iran.

-And the the big issue here is what has happened to Turkey's government over the past several years as the Islamists have taken charge.
+And the big issue here is what has happened to Turkey's government over the past several years as the Islamists have taken charge.

-And there the alliances now that the Islamist Turkish government have not only threaten Israel, but they threaten us because they are still in NATO.
+And the alliances now that the Islamist Turkish government have not only threaten Israel, but they threaten us because they are still in NATO.

-Uh and Obama's obvious hostility toward Israel.
+And Obama's obvious hostility toward Israel, we've now condemned.

-I think I saw maybe it's the United Nations condemned.
+I think I saw, maybe it's the United Nations condemned.

 I could be wrong.